panncherry/Instagram/README.md

 - [x] Alamofire
 - [x] AlamofireImage
 - [x] Bolts
-- [x] CameraManager - to create custom camera view in your app.
-It allows for incorporating camera functionality into any view.
+- [x] CameraManager - create custom camera view that allows for incorporating camera functionality into any view.
-- [x] MessageInputBar -  a pod that allows to configure and display a text view that appears above the keyboard, similar to Messages or Facebook or Slack.
+- [x] MessageInputBar -  allows to configure and display a text view that appears above the keyboard, similar to Messages or Facebook or Slack.

 ## Video Walkthrough